carolrochafloro/carolrochafloro/README.md

 # Hello! 🙋‍♀️

 #### I'm Carol!
 I'm a 33 year old full-stack software developer, currently studying Systems Analysis and Development.
 Solving a problem for me is like leveling up in a game, and I strongly believe technology can transform the world for the better.
+I have experience with .NET Core and I'm currently learning Go and Angular!

 **Check out my portfolio (portuguese and english):  [carolrochafloro.github.io](https://carolrochafloro.github.io/)**